 - Nausea, diarrhea, loss of appetite

 - Hallucinations, unusual thoughts

-Some of these symptoms may persist longer than many health professionals realize and there is no one-size-fits-all tapering program.
+Some of the symptoms of tramadol withdrawal may persist longer than many health professionals realize.
+There is no one-size-fits-all program for tapering off tramadol.
 People vary greatly in the way their bodies adapt and recover.
-It may take several months to gradually wean yourself from tramadol.
+It may take several months to gradually wean off from tramadol.
 You should not attempt this on your own.
 A health professional who understands the complexity of the drug may be essential.

 Many of the withdrawal symptoms associated with tramadol are reminiscent of those linked to sudden discontinuation of antidepressants like sertraline (Zoloft), paroxetine (Paxil) or venlafaxine (Effexor).
 Symptoms can include dizziness that will not quit, brain “zaps” or “shivers” that are a bit like electrical shock-like sensations, sweating, insomnia, headaches and difficulty concentrating.
 Read stories from readers who tried to get off antidepressants like duloxetine (Cymbalta) at this link.

 Where is the FDA?